SDTC-CPMed/scDrugPrio/README.md

 ## Drug candidate ranking

 Following drug selection and calculation of inter- and intracellular centrality, drug ranking was performed for all drugs that were a candidate in at least one cell type.
 For each drug, scDrugPrio calculates the sum of intercellular centralities including only cell types in which the drug was a candidate.
 This serves as an aggregate measure of how important the cell types targeted by a drug were within the MCDM.
 Next, scDrugPrio calculates the mean of a drug candidates intracellular eigenvector centrality over all cell types to derive a measure indicative of the average pharmacological potential of a drug on transcriptomic changes in all cell types.
 Final ranking was based on an aggregate score of combined intercellular centrality and combined intracellular centrality.
-For more detail we refer the reader to the [manuscript](….link…).
+For more detail we refer the reader to our [publication](….link…).

 # Setup